Consensys/mythril/README.md

 ### Database initialization

 Mythril builds its own contract database using RPC sync.
-Unfortunately, this process is slow - however, you don't need to sync the whole blockchain to start working.
+Unfortunately, this process is slow - however, you don't need to sync the whole blockchain right away.
 If you abort the syncing process with `ctrl+c`, it will auto-resume the next time you run the `--init-db` command.

 ```bash
 $ mythril --init-db